 While strong passwords and MFA are essential for safeguarding digital assets, the way they are implemented plays a key role in their effectiveness.
 Below are some best practices for strategising robust password management and MFA implementation successfully:

-A well-defined password policy should be implemented across all systems and accounts.
-This policy should mandate the use of strong, unique passwords, and should specify minimum password length, complexity requirements, and expiration periods.
+Implement a well-defined password policy across all systems and accounts.
+This policy should mandate the use of strong, unique passwords.
+Moreover, it should specify minimum password length, complexity requirements, and expiration periods.

 Some specific recommendations for strategising robust password include: